VegaDeftwing/opinionatedeng/chapters/2-arch.md

 So, yeah, you can develop python just fine in windows.
 Installing it is just a matter of going online and fetching an exe installer and checking the right boxes.
 There's nothing here you can't do in windows.
 If that's the case why do any of this.

 Frankly the answer is complicated.
-The gist of it is that linux actually exposes things in a way that while might be possible in windows will probably be much more difficult.
-Even in the above, when we installed python and a few libraries there was no need to open a web browser and each package is maintianied and verified in a way that makes installation easy, secure, and reproduceable.
+The gist of it is that Linux actually exposes things in a way that while might be possible in windows will probably be much more difficult.
+Even in the above, when we installed python and a few libraries there was no need to open a web browser and each package is maintained and verified in a way that makes installation easy, secure, and reproducable.

-But more than that, linux actually exposes the system to the user and doesn't try to hide it's inner workings, rather, for many things linux implies that you should manually edit the config files, look at how programs use various resources, and peer into how the system actually handles any given task.
+But more than that, Linux actually exposes the system to the user and doesn't try to hide it's inner workings, rather, for many things Linux implies that you should manually edit the config files, look at how programs use various resources, and peer into how the system actually handles any given task.

 You'll start to see this more as we move forward though these next few chapters.
 Speaking of...